Table of Contents

 How to Get Equipment Financing with Bad Credit

-If you have bad credit, the following options may help you secure equipment financing:
+If you have bad credit or own a startup with no credit history yet, the following options may help you secure equipment financing:

 1. Start with Existing Bank Relationships

 Established businesses may begin the search for equipment financing with a bank or lender they already work with.
-Even when looking for poor credit equipment financing, potential borrowers may consider starting their search for any kind of small business loan at the institution they already have a relationship with.
+Even when looking for equipment loans for bad credit, potential borrowers might consider starting their search for any kind of small business loan at an institution with which they already have a relationship.

-Depending on the financial institution, there may be certain programs that offer rate discounts or other perks to existing customers, even if you have bad credit.
-When shopping for equipment financing with bad credit, it’s worth it to start your search with your current bank.
+Depending on the financial institution, there may be programs that offer rate discounts or other perks to existing customers, even ones with problematic credit histories.
+That’s why, when you’re shopping for equipment financing with bad credit, it’s worth it to start your search with your current bank.

 2. Consider Equipment Leasing

 Another option for getting the equipment you need for your business is to lease it rather than purchase it.
-While an equipment loan may require a sizable down payment, it may be possible to finance the entire cost with a lease.
+While an equipment loan may require a sizable down payment, you might be able to finance the entire cost with a lease.

 Be aware of the interest and other requirements when leasing equipment.
 Some leases may require a maintenance package or have a high interest rate.
 These fees and added costs can sometimes make leasing equipment more expensive than purchasing it.